SylvanSerenity/BaseFix-Login/README.md

     *Note: Administrator rights are required to install dependencies, create the monitor user, and set up the systemctl service.*

 4. The service should run automatically and print its status.
 It will run whenever the device is rebooted, ensuring you have connection after power outages.
+You may delete the repository files from your device.